Skip to main content

 What is a Home Equity Line of Credit (HELOC)?

 Here’s how it works, let’s assume Alltru Credit Union offers a HELOC at 80% of your home’s total value.
-The lendable equity is calculated by determining 80% of your home’s total value and subtracting your primary mortgage.
+You can calculate the lendable equity by determining 80% of your home’s total value and subtracting your primary mortgage.
 For example, if your home is valued at $250,000, 80% equity would be $200,000.
 Subtracting your first mortgage of $150,000 leaves you with $50,000 of available equity.

 What is a Home Equity Loan?